 Tom was a Rotarian since 1972, focusing on the prevention and treatment of hearing loss.
 He was made a Paul Harris Fellow in 2005, a prestigious award in Rotary Circles.
 Tom left Homai College in 1985 with a legacy of innovation, transformation to mainstream education and an abiding belief in the potentials and accomplishments of young blind and partially sighted students who, when he began as a young teacher were often sidelined in the traditional school system.
-Tom Rogerson has played a huge innovative role in creating an educational and humanitarian philosophy that has equipped hundreds of blind and partially sighted students to become productive citizens of this country, working at a time when such approaches to blindness education were not at all well supported.
-We all have cause to be grateful to the dedication and commitment of teachers such as Tom Rogerson, Gwen Nagel, Lorna Grant and many others, past and present, who have had the insight and skill to engender a love of learning and who have given us the tools to take charge of our own lives.
+Tom Rogerson has played a huge innovative role in creating an educational and humanitarian philosophy that has equipped hundreds of blind and partially sighted students to become productive citizens of this country, working at a time when such approaches to blindness education and commitment of teachers such as Tom Rogerson, Gwen Nagel, Lorna Grant and many others, past and present, who have had the insight and skill to engender a love of learning and who have given us the tools to take charge of our own lives.